 - exposure time.

 The exposure time will always be a compromise between the lack of available time and the validity of the result.
 The rate of corrosion is often fast to begin with (bare metal) before slowing down to a constant rate when the various films are in place.
 Too little time will, therefore, produce excessively high rates.
 Therefore, coupons are typically put in place for 1 to 3 month periods.
 They may be submerged in the circuit or in a by-pass loop and will be mounted on a non-conducting base.

-After exposure, the test pieces are cleaned and weighed to see how much weight they have lost (ΔP) expressed as layers lost (mm·annum–1) using the equation.
+After exposure, the test pieces are cleaned and weighed to see how much weight they have lost (ΔP) expressed as layers lost (mm·year–1) using the equation.

 ΔP : weight loss (mg),